Chakri15099/Encryption1/README.md

 11. Copy the code and click the send button to send it the other user, you will be directed to send page.<br>
 12. Paste the encrypted code in the given box and enter an existing username whom you want to send the message and click send.<br>
 13. The message will be sent.
 In the reciever end to check the messages go to the vieew messages card and follow the 4,5,6 steps mentioned above.<br>

+## DESCRIPTION OF PERSISTENT DATA<br>
+Usage of  Realtime Database allows operations to execute quickly and also provides great realtime experience that can serve users without compromising on responsiveness.<br>
+For our app we opted to maintain our data on Firebase platform.<br>

+## API/ LIBRARY USED<br>
+1. circleimageview:3.1.0<br>
+2. firebase-auth:21.0.1<br>
+3. firebase-database:20.0.4<br>
+4. firebase-storage:20.0.1<br>